gbjk1/ba/litrev.md

 CVE-2022-0811, both rootless container and RBAC

+At start of literature review collect statistics on CVE scores, then talk more deeply about higher CVE scores.

 Many things can be done, as low level on the linux vm etc. id like to shift attention to the simple docker and kubernetes part of things.